cinnamon-rolls/hydrus-tag-linter/README.md

 Tags can be negated by putting a `-` in front of the tag's name, and namespaces can be searched with wildcards using the `*` character, e.g. `character:*`

+When the root element of a search is a boolean value (`true` or `false`), then the search will either return all files in the database or no files at all respectively.

+When the root element of a search is `null`, or is otherwise left undefined, then the search will return no files at all (equivalent to `false`)

 ## API

 If you check the source code, you will notice there is an API that would (in